 Almost every country has a statute of limitations – usually 2 years – that allows creditors to challenge asset transfers as fraudulent.
 During this time, if your creditors can prove that you transferred the assets to avoid liability in a specific case, that could compromise the asset protection measures you put in place.

 The second part of setting up a safe offshore trust is working with a knowledgeable attorney who can make sure you structure your wealth exactly the way you want it.
 At Blake Harris Law, we can help.
-Contact us now or call us at 786-559-1209 to get started.
+Contact us now to get started.